Robpol86/robpol86.com/docs/posts/2025/2025-07-23-truenas-scale-telegraf.md

 ### Email Alerts

 I configured my TrueNAS with email alerts, and I'd like to be notified if InfluxDB isn't recording metrics.

+#### TODO New Way/Old Way tabs

+We'll accomplish
-We'll accomplish this by using a cronjob that checks the `outputs.health` endpoint in [telegraf.conf](/_static/telegraf.conf).
+this by using a cronjob that checks the `outputs.health` endpoint in [telegraf.conf](/_static/telegraf.conf).
 The cronjob will fail if Telegraf isn't running or if Telegraf hasn't been sending metrics to InfluxDB.